 Field Day is part emergency operating exercise and part contest.
 The most basic form of entry is to go to a literal empty field and set up a ham radio communication system that can demonstrate our ability to communicate across North America without the internet or commercial power.

-We will demonstrate that the Barstow Amateur Radio Club members can provide communication support cross the US and Canada without commercial power or internet access.
+Our goal was to demonstrate that the Barstow Amateur Radio Club members can provide communication support cross the US and Canada without commercial power or internet access.
 We can contact fellow hams and pass messages when other communication paths are not available due to emergency or natural disaster.

 Due to COVID restrictions in 2020 we had a group of separate stations that combined scores as the BARC aggregated score entry.
-For 2021 we will be operating a more normal Class A Field Day station.
+For 2022 we will be operating a more normal Class A Field Day station.
 Those with concerns about COVID, or other restrictions, can still operate their own station the same as last year.
 When sending the entry to the ARRL, simply include the club name “Barstow Amateur Radio Club”.
 These scores will be added to an aggregate score, which is separate from the Class A score.